What is Graduate Entry Medicine

 Graduate-entry medical courses are generally taught over four years including at least two full years of clinical training in hospitals and other clinical environments.

 There are eighteen medical schools in Australia.
-Of these, ten are members of the GAMSAT Consortium of graduate-entry medical schools.
+Of these, nine are members of the GAMSAT Consortium of graduate-entry medical schools.
 They are:

 - Australian National University